porismltd/open-standards/docs/techniques.md

 An inventory describes published and unpublished datasets which contain data and document resources which are expressed by different renditions.

 * **Datasets **are sets of records however structured – not just datasets according to standard database terminology.
-Datasets contain:
+Datasets contain

-* **data resources**, which are files or feeds/streams of data records available in zero, one or more:
+    * **data resources**, which are files or feeds/streams of data records available in zero, one or more

-* **renditions**, which are different formats of the data, such as: CSV, XML and PDF.
+        * **renditions**, which are different formats of the data, such as CSV, XML and PDF.
 Renditions may represent physical files or API calls.

     * **document resources**, which are files or web pages describing datasets.
 They may include an API page for a dataset and documents describing a dataset (e.g. rules for data inclusion, how data was redacted).
-Document resources are expressed as one or more:
+Document resources are expressed as one or more

-* **renditions**, which are different formats of the data, such as: ODF, PDF and HTML.
+        * **renditions**, which are different formats of the data, such as ODF, PDF and HTML.

 The Inventory standard is supported by DataShare and [DataPress's plugin](https://github.com/datapressio/ckanext-lga-inventory) for CKAN.
 Both Data.gov.uk and the LGA’s [open data site](http://opendata.esd.org.uk/) are configured to harvest catalogues from sites that are registered as supporting the Inventory standard.
 [This page](http://opendata.esd.org.uk/) shows the sites registered with the LGA.

 Unlike the current DCAT recommendation, the Inventory standard links each dataset to the schema to which it conforms.
 This facilitates a search for datasets by schema at data.gov.uk and allows the LGA’s pages of [schemas](http://schemas.opendata.esd.org.uk/) and [datasets](http://datasets.opendata.esd.org.uk/) to cross-reference one another.
-The LGA’s aggregator (see (‘Data harvesting and aggregation’)[link to it]) relies on knowing which datasets conform to the same CSV schema.
+The LGA’s aggregator (see [Data harvesting and aggregation](tools#data-harvesting-and-aggregation)) relies on knowing which datasets conform to the same CSV schema.

-**The ability to discover both datasets and schemas and to associate the two is fundamental to an ecosystem of converging standards.**
+> **The ability to discover both datasets and schemas and to associate the two is fundamental to an ecosystem of converging standards.**